NREL/HPC/slurm/README.md

 ```
 These scripts are set up to run using mpt MPI.
 You can create scripts
-for using Intel MPI by running the following commands.
+for using Intel MPI by running the following commands in the slurm directory.

 for script in `ls *sh` ; do
     out=`echo $script | sed s/.sh$/.impi/`